Color by Filter

 Troubleshooting

-Section titled “Workset option is grayed out”Cause: The project is not workshared.
+Section titled “Workset option is unavailable”Cause: The project is not workshared.

-Solution: Enable worksharing in your project to use workset-based coloring.
+Solution: Enable worksharing in the project before using workset-based coloring.

 Connected Run shows unexpected colors

-Section titled “Connected Run shows unexpected colors”Cause: Elements that appear connected may not be physically connected in the Revit model.
+Section titled “Connected Run shows unexpected colors”Cause: Elements that appear close together may not be physically connected in the Revit model.

-Solution: Use Revit’s built-in “Show Disconnects” feature to verify actual connectivity.
+Solution: Use Revit’s disconnect review tools to verify actual connector relationships.

 Related Tools

-- Smart Selection - Select similar elements to prepare for coloring
+- Smart Selection - Select similar elements before coloring

 - Isolate by Filter - Isolate elements by category, type, or other criteria